-Ottawans lose faith in leaders, want ‘siege’ to end
+Beleaguered Ottawans losing faith in leaders, want ‘siege’ to end

 That didn’t quiet the criticism from the federal government.
 When Bill Blair, Canada’s minister of emergency preparedness and a former Toronto police chief, made the rounds on the talk shows on Sunday, he characterized the Ottawa police response as “inexplicable.”

-“I could not think of a more horrendous way to undermine the faith and trust in our public institutions, in or law enforcement institutions,” Christian Leuprecht, a political scientist at the Royal Military College of Canada, said of Blair’s comments.
+“I could not think of a more horrendous way to undermine the faith and trust in our public institutions, in our law enforcement institutions,” Christian Leuprecht, a political scientist at the Royal Military College of Canada, said of Blair’s comments.

 The fury is pervasive.